jason137/gads_26/README.md

 HW | Topics | Due
 --- | --- | ---
 2 | Classification & Cross Validation | 11/11
+FP1 | Elevator Pitch | 11/18
-FP1 | First Draft of Final Project - Data cleanup + EDA | 11/25
+FP2 | First Draft of Final Project - Data cleanup + EDA | 11/25
-FP2 | Final Project | 12/16
+FP3 | Final Project | 12/16

 ## datasets
 There are a handful of (small) datasets in this repo that you can use to